Nursing, Associate of Applied Science

 Entry Requirements

 Acceptance to the program allows for co-admission to the Oregon Health & Science University (OHSU) nursing program.
-Students are eligible to complete a bachelor's degree in nursing from OHSU either full-time in three quarters or part-time.
+Students are eligible to complete a bachelor's degree in nursing from OHSU.

 Information about the Nursing program may also be obtained on myLakerLink in the Program Forms section (https://mylakerlink.socc.edu/ICS/Admissions/Program_Specific_Forms.jnz).
-For more information contact the administrative assistant, 541-888-7443 or the director at 541-888-7342.
+For more information, contact the administrative assistant at 541-888-7443 or the dean at 541-888-7085.

 Program Student Learning Outcomes